-Woman with US birth certificate sues over passport denial
+Oregon woman with U.S. birth certificate sues over passport denial

 “The misspelling of her name is like a quirk in the case but everything she submitted proves her identity,” Baxter-Neal said.

 Her parents, who are now deceased, worked in agriculture in Los Angeles and took their daughter to Mexico to be raised by her grandparents when she was an infant.
-During her childhood, Soto returned to the U.S. about once a year between 8 and 17, crossing the border by presenting her birth certificate, according to the suit.
+During her childhood, Soto returned to the U.S. about once a year between ages 8 and 17, crossing the border by presenting her birth certificate, according to the suit.

 Soto returned to live in the U.S. in 1989 at 18, settling in Klamath Falls, Oregon.